tc39/proposal-smart-pipelines/readme.md

 ## jQuery
-As the single most-used JavaScript libraries in the world, [jQuery][] has provided an alternative human-ergonomic API to the DOM since 2006. jQuery is under the stewardship of the JS Foundation, a member organization of TC39 through which jQuery’s developers are represented in TC39. jQuery’s API requires complex data processing that becomes more readable with smart pipelines.
+As the single most-used JavaScript libraries in the world, [jQuery][] has provided an alternative human-ergonomic API to the DOM since 2006. jQuery is under the stewardship of the [JS Foundation][], a member organization of TC39 through which jQuery’s developers are represented in TC39. jQuery’s API requires complex data processing that becomes more readable with smart pipelines.